-In the first approach a hotspot shall always be a percentage greater than if the impacts were evenly distributed across life cycle [stages].
-So, if there are 5 life cycle [stages], a hotspot should not be defined lower than 20% of the impact category, and if there are 7 [stages], it should not be lower than 14%.
+In the first approach a hotspot shall always be a percentage greater than if the impacts were evenly distributed across life cycle stages.
+So, if there are 5 life cycle stages, a hotspot should not be defined lower than 20% of the impact category, and if there are 7 stages, it should not be lower than 14%.